genomicsclass/leanpub/manuscript/multiple_testing.md

 Note that by requiring a FWER {$$}\leq{/$$} 0.05 we are practically assuring 0 power (sensitivy) and that the specifcity reqruiement is over-kill.
 A widely used alternative to the FWER is the false discover rate (FDR).
 The idea behind FDR is to cosider the random variable {$$}Q \equiv V/R{/$$} with {$$}Q=0{/$$} when {$$}R=0{/$$} and {$$}V=0{/$$}.
 Note that {$$}R=0{/$$} (nothing called significant) implies {$$}V=0{/$$} (no false positives).
 So {$$}Q{/$$} is a random variable that can take values between 0 and 1 and we can define a rate by considering the average of {$$}Q{/$$}.
 To better understand this concept.
 Here we compute {$$}Q{/$$} for the procedure: call everything p-value < 0.05 significant.

 Before running the simulation we are going to _vectortize_ the code.
 Meaning that instead of using `sapply` to run `m` tests, we will create a matrix with all data in one call to sample.
 This code runs several times faster than the code above which is necessary here due to the fact that we will be generating several simulations.
+Understanding this chuck of code, and how it equivalent to the code above using `sapply` will take a you long way in helping you code efficiently in R.

 ```r